ga-chicago/wdi-dragons/07_fullstack_node/d04_more_express.md

 ### 1. Your First Express project

-**If you haven't generated your first application just yet, head back to the first part of this tutorial.**

 We're going to build an API in Express as well as render a View (similar to Ruby's MVC pattern).

 If you haven't created an `app.js` file, go ahead and do so.